I’m a target because I’m an outsider: Sanskrit scholar Sheldon Pollock

 So, where do you locate Sanskrit in India today?

-I’ve had the great privilege of studying Sanskrit in India with many pundits: Srinivas Sastry in Pune, Bhatta Abhiram Sastry in Benaras, Balasubramaniam Sastry in Mantralayam (Andhra Pradesh), and Venkatachala Sastry in Mysore, with whom I read old Kannada.
+I’ve had the great privilege of studying Sanskrit in India with many pundits: Srinivas Sastry in Pune, Pattabhiram Sastry in Benaras, Balasubramaniam Sastry in Mantralayam (Andhra Pradesh), and Venkatachala Sastry in Mysore, with whom I read old Kannada.
 I started working with traditional scholars mid-’90s on.
 With these deeply knowledgeable philologists, I read texts akshara by akshara, day after day, year after year.
 Are there people like that in India anymore who could read those texts?
 If there are no such people in India today, then Sanskrit is in big trouble.

 You would know.
 Are there?